Skin Manuscripts

 Words of Greeting by Robert William Rix (Copenhagen)

-Section 1: Skin Through Time: Historical Conceptualizations of Skin and Writing
+Section 1: Skin Through Time: Conceptualizations of Skin and Writing

 9:50 - 10:30 Christian Benne (Copenhagen): Genetic pact.
 The historical graphordance of skin